 Attention seeking behavior is about attachment, not attention.
 Human beings are designed to fight against the loss of attachment.
-This is how you will make sure your little one never feels threatened and save yourself the headache.
+This is how you can empower your child out of this behavioral pattern.

 We tend to think of attachments in terms of people, but the nature of attachment varies; we attach to objects, places, activities and whatnot.
 Children and adults alike face moving anxiety because they are attached to their homes, toddlers and children tend to feel very deeply about their favorite toys and react with big emotions when these are lost or broken.
 Our attachments define who we are; the objects we love tell about our characters, the activities we choose to engage in tell about our preferences, and the people we are attached to tell about our met needs and positive feelings.
 But, when there are so many attachments, surely some are valued over others, right?

 On The Reason for Attention Seeking Behavior and The Nature of Threatened Attachments

 Attachment is an existential need for all human beings, mammals, and even birds and some fish.
 We would not survive unless we attach; we would not be cared for, attended to, assisted, unless we are attached and (at least) someone is attached to us.

 Someone once told me that, evolutionary speaking, babies are so damn cute because if they weren’t it would make it much harder on their parents to attach to them.
 Given all the hardships of those first couple of years, that would have been the end of humanity.
 While this probably wasn’t ever proven, it’s a good enough joke 🙂

 Since needed for human survival, fighting against the loss, or the possible loss, of attachment is an instinct shared by all.
 Some express it more than others, but we’re all eventually the same.
 This is where “playing hard to get” comes from; we instinctively know that distancing ourselves makes our object of affection fight for our attachment and come closer.
 In more than a few aspects, this is not a game, this is nature.